-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet with the criteria of independence as prescribed undersub-section (6) of Section 149 of the Companies Act 2013and relevant regulations of SEBI (LODR) Regulations 2015.
+The Company has received the necessary declaration from each Independent Directors inaccordance with Section 149(7) of the Companies Act 2013 that he/she meets the criteriaof independence as laid out in sub-section (6) of Section 149 of the Companies Act 2013and relevant regulations of SEBI (LODR) Regulations 2015.

-The Company had 5 Board meetings during the financial year under review.
+The Company had 4 Board meetings during the financial year under review.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013.
 For further details please refer report on Corporate Governance of this AnnualReport.

-Pursuant to the provisions of the Companies Act 2013 and the SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Board has carried out an annual performance evaluation of its ownperformance the directors individually as well as theevaluation of the working of its Audit Nomination & Remuneration Committee and othercommittees.
+Pursuant to the provisions of the Companies Act 2013 and the SEBI (Listing Obligationsand Disclosure Requirements) Regulations 2015 the Board has carried out an AnnualPerformance Evaluation of its own performance the directors individually as well as theevaluation of the working of its Audit Nomination & Remuneration Committee and othercommittees.

-In compliance with the provisions of the Companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 with the Stock Exchanges theIndependent Directors held a meeting onFebruary 2 2016 and:
+In compliance with the provisions of the Companies Act 2013 and SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 with the Stock Exchanges theIndependent Directors held a meeting on November 13 2020 and:

-Reviewed the performance of Non-Independent Directors and the Board as a whole.
+Reviewed the performance of non-independent directors and the Board as a whole.

-Assessed the quality quantity and timeliness of flow of information between theCompany's management and the Board which is necessary for the Board to effectively andreasonably perform their duties.
+Assessed the quality quantity and timeliness of flow of information between theCompany's management and the Board which is necessary for the Board to effectively andreasonably perform their duties

 Pursuant to Clause 25(7) of SEBI (LODR) Regulations 2015 the Company shallfamiliarize the Independent Directors with the Company and their roles rightsresponsibilities in the Company nature of industry in which the company operatesbusiness model of the Company etc.

 However the Independent Directors have been a part of the Board for a few years nowand so no separate sessions for familiarization have been conducted during the year.Further the Policy on the Company's Familarisation Programme for Independent Directors canbe accessed athttp://www.sugalshare.com/InvestorRelations/CompanyPolicies/FamilarisationProgramme for

 Your Board has a remuneration policy for selection and appointment of Directors SeniorManagement and their remuneration.
 The remuneration policy forms a part of the CorporateGovernance Report annexed to this report.

-The Company continues to engage Mr. Sudhir Jain Chartered Accountant as its InternalAuditor.
+The Company has appointed Mr. O Tej Prakash of M/s.Tej Prakash & Co CharteredAccountant as its Internal Auditor.
 His scope of work includes review of processes forsafeguarding the assets of the Company review of operational efficiency effectiveness ofsystems and processes and assessing the internal control strengths in all areas.
 InternalAuditors findings are discussed with the process owners and suitable corrective actionstaken as per the directions of Audit Committee on an ongoing basis to improve efficiencyin operations.

 In pursuant to the provisions of section 177(9) & (10) of the Companies Act 2013a Vigil Mechanism for directors and employees to report genuine concerns has beenestablished.
 The Vigil Mechanism Policy has been uploaded on the website of the Company atwww.sugalshare.com under Investor Relations > Company Policies > Whistle Blower andVigil Mechanism.

 RISK MANAGEMENT POLICY

 The company is primarily exposed to credit risk interest rate risk liquidity risk andoperational risks.
-The Board oversees and approves the company's enterprise wide riskmanagement framework.
+The Board oversees and approves the Company's enterprise wide riskmanagement framework.
 It reviews credit and operational risks and policies in relation toinvestment strategy and other risks like interest rate risk and liquidity risk.
 TheCompany's management monitors and reports principal risks and uncertainties that canimpact its ability to achieve its strategic objectives.
 The company's management systemsorganisational structures processes standards and code of conduct together form the riskmanagement governance system of the company.

-Your company has a robust risk management methodology which has been implementedeffectively outlining the exposure given to the clients of the company and ensuring theintegrity of the company's accounting and financial reporting systems including theindependent audit and compliance with the law and relevant standards.
+Your company has a robust Risk Management Methodology which has been implementedeffectively outlining the exposure given to the Clients of the Company and ensuring theintegrity of the company's accounting and financial reporting systems including theindependent audit and compliance with the law and relevant standards.

 The RBI permitted the Company to exit from the NBFC Business and RBI Certificate ofRegistration No. B.07.00362 dt.
 13.10.2003 stands cancelled as desired by the Company.